 For pharmaceutical products, in particular, patent protection and/or regulatory exclusivity benefit our results of operations by restricting competition.
 Newly introduced products, particularly those which treat conditions for which alternative treatments may not be readily available, may significantly contribute to sales.
 However, even protected products must compete with products of other manufacturers based on efficacy, lack of adverse reactions and price.
 On the other hand, the loss or expiration of patent protection or regulatory exclusivity with respect to any of our principal products could have a material adverse effect on our results of operations, as generic products, which tend to be quickly adopted once introduced, may enter the market.
 Some of our principal products face, or are expected to face, considerable competition due to the expiration of patent or other intellectual property protection.
-For example, following the expiration of patent protection over bortezomib, the active ingredient in VELCADE, one of our largest selling products in the U.S., a competing bortezomib-containing product has been introduced.
-This led to a decrease in sales of VELCADE in 2022, and further entry of competing products could result in substantial additional declines.
-Patent protections covering VYVANSE are scheduled to expire in the U.S. in August 2023 and a generic version of AZILVA was approved by the PMDA in Japan in February 2023 (with a drug price listing for the generic competitor approved in June 2023), which we anticipate will lead to declines in sales for both products in the relevant jurisdictions.
-In certain cases, generic competitors may successfully challenge the validity of patents, or the manufacturer may decide that the benefits of prematurely launching the generic drug "at risk" outweigh the costs of defending infringement litigation.
-In situations where the validity of patents or the value of the protection is challenged, we may record impairment losses with respect to the relevant intangi
+The following chart shows the performance of certain of our key products that have experienced the launch of generic or biosimilar competitors in the last three years (CER, or constant exchange rate, % change is a non-IFRS measure.
+For additional information on CER % change, see "Certain Supplemental Non-IFRS Measures as Defined and Presented by Takeda").